jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Jigs _screens_/Passing data using inputs.md

 - The data type
 - Whether the input is required or not
-- A default value if no input is provided.&#x20;
+- A default value if no input is provided.

 ## Configuration options